-Synthetic materials used in clothes such as polyester, acrylic and nylon represent about 60% of the clothing material worldwide.
-Out of this 60% of synthetic material, the most used one is polyester.
-When washed, these clothes shed tiny fibers, called microplastics, that will go down the drain.
-Microfibers cannot be retrieved through wastewater treatment plants and, therefore, end up in the ocean.
+Synthetic materials used in clothing & textiles such as polyester, acrylic, and nylon represent about 60% of the clothing material worldwide.
+Out of this 60% of synthetic materials, the most used one is polyester.
+These man-made materials are highly popular and usually chosen by the fashion industry because of their availability, durability, resistance, and affordability.

 When manufactured, washed and worn, synthetic clothes & textiles shed tiny plastic fibers that end up in the environment.
 Plastic that ends up in the environment does not biodegrade: it fragmentizes into smaller pieces.
 These tiny pieces, called microfibers, are smaller than 5 mm and usually not visible to the naked eye.